Human Sexuality (MEd) & Public Administration (MPA)

 You'll gain hands-on practice experience in either educational or clinical settings, depending on your program track.
 Field experience is accompanied by a practicum course through which you will receive supervision from a faculty member.
 Field placements are located where you live, and students who live more than two hours away from campus can attend their practicum class through video conferencing.

 With an MEd/MPA dual degree from Widener, you will develop the skills and expertise to excel as a sexuality educator, advocacy worker, and policy maker.

 Flexibility & Efficiency

-Most of the classes take place only on specified weekends, so you will know in advance when you are required on campus.
+Most of our classes are scheduled on weekends and evenings with working adults in mind.
 Because of this format, students commute from around the Philadelphia area (and beyond) and are able to keep their current jobs.